The human knowledge loophole in the 'bitter lesson' for LLMs

 (a) ‘soft’: approaches relying on human knowledge have historically been beaten by those that instead rely on computation (b) ‘hard’: scale is all you need

 (a) is ‘bitter’ in the sense that it implies that the ML researchers may not have much to contribute intellectually to their work, since ‘almost no innovation is required beyond scale’.
 This is indeed depressing .
-Some interpret this ‘lesson’ as saying that researchers roles is designing the best way to leverage computation , or defining the problems and evaluating the solutions .
+Some interpret this ‘lesson’ as saying that the researchers’ role is designing the best way to leverage computation , or defining the problems and evaluating the solutions .

 (b) is a much stronger claim, and I don’t think many NLP researchers are seriously committed to it.
 It is not hard to see why.
-The current LLMs look like a monument to scaling, and they often do work well, but the result is also unsatisfactory: there are clear and serious issues that we don’t know how to fix.
-This includes factuality , spurious patterns , non-differentiation between input text and instructions, which leads to prompt injection vulnerability .
+The current LLMs look like a monument to scaling, and they often do work well, but the result is still unsatisfactory: there are clear and serious issues that we don’t know how to fix.
+This includes factuality , spurious patterns , and fundamental non-differentiation between input text and instructions, which leads to prompt injection vulnerability .
+Scaling also faces the challenges of the poor predictability of ‘scaling laws’ and diminishing returns of training ever-larger models .

-These days pointing out the problems with LLMs often evokes a strawman response along the lines of “you’re just hating LLMs, which so many people find useful”.
-So let me preemptively stress that the question of model utility is completely orthogonal to the ‘bitter lesson’ discussion.
+These days, pointing out the problems with LLMs often evokes a strawman response along the lines of “you’re just hating LLMs, which many people do find useful”.
+Let me preemptively stress that the question of model utility is completely orthogonal to the ‘bitter lesson’ discussion.
 Much older and weaker models have been useful in practice.
 Utility depends on the match between a model and a specific application, how easy it is to identify errors, how critical and frequent they are, and the cost and robustness of human oversight for that application.
-Say, if we just wanted to generate horoscopes, scale is absolutely all we need.
+Say, if we wanted to generate horoscopes, scale is absolutely all we need.

 A long-standing critique of LLMs is that they lack a ‘world model’, defined as ‘a computational framework that a system (a machine, or a person or other animal) uses to track what is happening in the world’ .
-I agree that something like that is necessary for e.g. coherence of dialogue and personas.
-But there’s another factor worth pondering.
-Are LLMs actually a manifestation of ‘bitter lesson’ in the interpretation (a)?
-As in, is their success due to non-reliance on human knowledge?
+I fully agree that something like that is necessary for e.g. coherence of dialogue or factual consistency.
+But there is another factor worth pondering, whether a system incorporates a world model or not: what is the source of information about that world?
+And, if that source is human knowledge – can such a system be considered a case of ‘bitter lesson’ in the interpretation (a)? (i.e. reliance on computation rather than human knowledge)?

 The Human Knowledge Loophole

 As always, the devil is in the details.
-Whose knowledge do we mean?
-The original post clearly talks about the researchers building ML systems:
+Whose knowledge are we talking about?
+The original ‘bitter lesson’ post clearly refers to the researchers building ML systems:

 Seeking an improvement that makes a difference in the shorter term, researchers seek to leverage their human knowledge of the domain, but the only thing that matters in the long run is the leveraging of computation. — R. Sutton, The 'Bitter Lesson'

 But this leaves a giant loophole for handcrafted resources used for training.
-Nobody would argue that we overcame the ‘garbage in, garbage out’ principle: the higher quality data we have, the easier it is to learn with any model.
-But for language models the humans are the only possible source of high-quality data!
-That introduces a paradox into the ‘bitter lesson: if it is correct overall, this dependence, even for training, would also be a critical weakness.
-Just a few months ago, Sutton himself stated the following :
+This includes not only the expert linguistic resources, but also all the human-created training data.
+I do not think anybody in ML community would seriously argue that we overcame the ‘garbage in, garbage out’ problem: the better data we have, the easier it is to learn for any model.
+But for models intended to represent human speech, humans are the only possible source of data (see below for discussion of synthetic data).
+That introduces a paradox into the ‘bitter lesson, which implies that the dependence on human knowledge is a weakness.
+Sutton himself stated the following more recently :

 It’s an interesting question whether large language models are a case of the bitter lesson.
 They are clearly a way of using massive computation, things that will scale with computation up to the limits of the Internet.
 But they’re also a way of putting in lots of human knowledge.
 This is an interesting question.
 It’s a sociological or industry question.
 Will they reach the limits of the data and be superseded by things that can get more data just from experience rather than from people? — R. Sutton on Dwarkesh Podcast

-The desire for access to FrontierMaths data aligns with ML 101 and decades of engineering practice: the most effective way to get a model to work is usually finding some data that is somehow similar to the test data.
-A telling recent trend is ‘data ablations’ : literally selecting language model training data so as to optimize for specific pre-selected benchmarks.
-I can’t help seeing this as replacing the GOFAI practice of writing hundreds of patterns by sampling hundreds of examples for each pattern.
+The desire for access to FrontierMaths data aligns with ML 101 and decades of engineering practice: the most effective way to get a model to work is usually using data that is somehow similar to the test data.
+The logical conclusion is optimize the whole training process for a benchmark, and this is exactly what we are doing with ‘data ablations’ : literally selecting language model training data so as to optimize for specific pre-selected benchmarks.
+I cannot help seeing this as a substitute of the GOFAI practice of writing hundreds of patterns by… writing hundreds of examples for each pattern.
+The fact that the examples are taken from the writing of other people, rather than the researchers, does not change their origin in human knowledge.
+It also raises questions of consent and compensation, and it is debatable which way would be less expensive .

-This approach does work well for many cases: the Zipfian distribution of language data basically guarantees that a large portion of the common cases will be covered no matter what samples we take, and so we don’t even need to bother defining them.
+If dependence of human knowledge is overall problematic, why do LLMs work well in so many cases?
+Language data follows the Zipfian distribution, which basically guarantees that a large portion of the frequent phenomena will be covered no matter what samples we take.
+Luckily, the same is true for benchmarks, especially given that we mostly focus on a single language.
+This allows LLMs to cover a lot of patterns without nobody ever defining them, and to make evaluation difficult.
 But the same distribution also guarantees an awkward long tail, remaining forever out of our reach.
-And since we have no idea which patterns we covered and which we’re missing, we also have no idea how to further improve the model, apart from the current strategy of whack-a-specific-mole.
+And since we have no idea which patterns are missing, we also have no idea how to further improve the model, apart from the current strategy of whack-a-specific-mole.
 That doesn’t feel satisfactory from either an engineering or a scientific perspective.
+It also leaves various minorities to find out the hard way that the model doesn’t work well for them (e.g. speakers of dialects may be systematically at a disadvantage when interacting with LLM-based systems ).

 Beyond The Bitter Lesson

 If the current LLM training is not the way, then what should we do?
-Sutton generally objects to token prediction as a valid training ‘goal’ , and argues for learning from real-world experience.
-But reinforcement learning on the real world has so far been avoided for very good reasons: imagine e.g. that a company just offloads its customer service chatbot training onto customers who will bear the costs of any errors.
+Sutton generally objects to token prediction as a valid training ‘goal’ , and argues for learning purely from real-world experience.
+But that can be done in chess and in robotics (in isolated environments).
+What about human communication?
+Imagine e.g. that a company just offloads its customer service chatbot training onto customers who will bear the costs of any errors.
 I hope that this is not what we’re about to experience.
 Ilya Sutskever also argues that the current RL efforts in post-training actually requires more knowledge engineering than LM pre-training.

-To see how far we’d get without thinking about incentives, consider e.g. the sad state of ML conference reviewing, with which we are all too familiar.
-One of the obvious problems is reliance on volunteer effort of reviewers, who are not acknowledged and do not have meaningful incentives to invest much effort in reviewing.
+To see how far we’d get without thinking about incentives in the information ecosphere, consider the sad state of ML conference reviewing, with which we are all too familiar.
+One of the obvious problems is reliance on volunteer effort of reviewers, who do not have meaningful incentives to invest much effort in reviewing.
 Everyone’s careers are advanced only by working on their own papers, rather than writing careful reviews for others and teaching junior researchers how to review well.
 Predictably, this often results in poor-quality or even simply generated reviews.
-And that’s in an area where everyone has at least some intrinsic motivation (scientific goals) and a good deal of shared ‘language’ (core ML methodology).
+And that is in an area where everyone has at least some intrinsic motivation (scientific goals) and a good deal of shared ‘language’ (core methodology).

 Enjoy Reading This Article?